 - Transfer time from airport (Some resorts are 3+ hours away by bus)

 - Ski equipment hire (Try to arrange this in advance)

 - Lift passes (How much do they cost?)

 - Après ski (Essential after a long day skiing!)

 If you stay at Chalet la Fontaine, you can book your equipment hire in advance with skihire2u, and it will be delivered direct to the chalet on the day you arrive.
-Our partner Alpine Breaks can also arrange your ski passes and transport from Geneva Airport.

-BOOK SKI SCHOOL
+MASTER THE ART OF SKIING: BOOK SKI SCHOOL

 Ok, so now you’ve whittled down your destination, type of accommodation and equipment hire, it’s time to get some lessons booked.
 If you live near a ski dome then it’s not a bad idea to try a couple of lessons there first.
 This will give you a feel for what’s involved and who knows, maybe you were born to ski!